Many parents wonder how to motivate a child who is unmotivated.

-If you have been hovering over your child’s shoulders during distance learning, you already know that does not motivate your child.
+If you have been hovering over your child’s shoulders during distance learning, you already know that is not what motivates your child to learn.

-Not only will they fail in school, the chronic stress will make them lose motivation in doing anything.
-In the long term, chronic stress can lead to depressive and anxiety symptoms8.
+Not only will they fail in school, but the chronic stress will also make them lose motivation in doing anything else.

 It is scary for parents to let go.

 Your child may experience setbacks.